 We love this unique corner of Panama and think you will as well.

-The series of islands is located just over the Caribbean border in Panama.
-These islands are only accessible by a 45 minute boat ride from the mainland.
+The Bocas del Toro archipelago is located just over the Caribbean border from Costa Rica in Panama.
+These islands are only accessible by a 45-minute boat ride from the mainland.

 The main island is Isla Colon.
 The biggest town in the area (Bocas Town) is located here.